Nfpa 70e Was Originally Developed At Osha's Request To Address

 The Genesis of NFPA 70E: Addressing OSHA's Concerns

 The story of NFPA 70E begins with OSHA's recognition of a significant gap in electrical safety guidance.
-While OSHA regulations provided the legal framework, they often lacked the specific, detailed guidance needed to effectively implement electrical safety programs.
+Which means while OSHA regulations provided the legal framework, they often lacked the specific, detailed guidance needed to effectively implement electrical safety programs.
 This is where the National Fire Protection Association (NFPA) stepped in.

 • NFPA's Expertise: The NFPA, with its long history of developing consensus standards for fire and electrical safety, was uniquely positioned to fill this gap.
 NFPA standards are developed through a rigorous, consensus-based process involving experts from various fields, including industry, labor, government, and academia.
 This ensures that the standards are technically sound, practical, and widely accepted.